-From 2006 to 2009, the Ford Lotus Cortina was driven by father and son duo Mr Richard Lawson senior and junior.
+Having now proved the Ford Cortina is a strong racing/rally contender, the car continued its career and was sold to a Mr Uiterwaal in 1999 to be raced as an A-frame mounted racer.
+After several years of successful racing in this fine example, it was time the Cortina moved on to its next circuit.
+From 2005 to 2009, the Ford Lotus Cortina was driven by father and son duo Mr Richard Lawson senior and Junior.
 The Lawson’s raced at such tracks/events as Spa 6 Hour, Knockhill and Grand Prix De L’Age d’Or at Dijon.
-The car is supplied with numerous test track and lap charts from both Richard senior and junior and highlights Martin Stretton Racing, Worcestershire as the company looking after this historic racer.
+The car is supplied with numerous test track and lap charts from both Richard senior and Junior and highlights Martin Stretton Racing, Worcestershire as the company looking after this historic racer.

 In 2016 the car was sold by 4 Star Classics to a Mr Kenanbraba, Surrey who held onto the car for a couple of years until this beautiful historic racing machine arrived into the hands of rare and classic car racing enthusiasts, DM Historics.